OwlCaribou/swurApp/README.md

 ## Limitations

 - Only works for the latest season.
 This should be fine unless a series comes out with a new season very quickly after an old one ends.
 That's why it's important not to run this script too infrequently.
 - If a monitored series does come out early, and you run swurApp, you won't get that series early.
-Just toggle those episodes to "monitored", or manually download them to work around this.
+Just toggle those episodes to "monitored" or manually download them to work around this.
-- Monitors all episodes in the season that have passed.
+- Monitors all episodes in the season that have aired.
 That means if you intentionally skipped an episode, it will be picked up again.
 So this application would not work well for sports programs or talk shows, for example.

 ## FAQ